icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 All images are cached on GitHub, so if your host goes down, the image will remain available.

 #### Embedding Images in GitHub Wiki
 There are multiple ways of embedding images in Wiki pages.
-There's the standard Markdown syntax (https://github.com/tiimgreen/github-cheat-sheet/blob/master/shown above).
+There's the standard Markdown syntax (shown above).
 But there's also a syntax that allows things like specifying the height or width of the image:

 ```markdown
 [[ http://www.sheawong.com/wp-content/uploads/2013/08/keephatin.gif | height = 100px ]]